hathibelagal-dev/instantpolyglot/docs/eng/Korean.md

    - 언니 **eonni** (older sister, used by females to address older females)

 2. Indirect communication: Korean often prefers indirect communication to maintain harmony.
-   - Instead of directly saying "no," one might say 좀 어렵겠네요 **jom eoryeopgetneyo** (It might be a bit difficult)
+   - Instead of directly saying “no,” one might say 좀 어렵겠네요 **jom eoryeopgetneyo** (It might be a bit difficult)

 3. Honorifics: As mentioned earlier, the extensive honorific system reflects and reinforces social relationships.